microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 - when should I use an abstract class vs an interface
 - Can you have other things in an interface
 - What is reflection
+- how do you hadd properties to an interface?

 ## Reviews?